 Children with PDA differ from others with autism in that they can appear sociable, and to understand the norms of conversation, but Christie says this is only on the surface.
 'They learn social niceties because it is disarming.
 They are well tuned in to what is effective with a particular person.'

 They will endlessly procrastinate, and they will be manipulative – understanding intellectually what will be effective with a particular person, although not having empathy for them.
 'We wouldn’t consider PDA if the only strategies the child uses to resist demands is kicking, shouting or running away,' says Christie.
 'They will use distracting strategies, such as "Is that a new haircut, a new car".
-There is also an incredible amount of excusing, because they know that adults expect a reason, where a child with ASD may not have developed enough socially to know that is required.
+There is also an incredible amount of excusing, because they know that adults expect a reason.
 So they will say "I’m sorry I’m too busy to do that now", or, "my legs don’t work".'

 Parenting a child with PDA